 LIVE Bidding: It is possible to follow the auction live and bid on the auction lots via bruun-rasmussen.dk.

-Pre-auction: Some traditional auctions are preceded by an online auction.
-The highest bids from the online auction then represent the starting bids at the following traditional auction.
+Pre-auction: Some Live Auctions are preceded by an Online Auction.
+The highest bids from the Online Auction then represent the starting bids at the following Live Auction.

 AFTER THE AUCTION